Garrafao/TokenChange/README.md

 First learn count-based (count+PPMI+SVD) type vectors from a corpus then sum up all type vectors that co-occur with the word use, using the words inverse document frequency (iDf) as weight, since it improves the result.

 2. Pretrained type vectors from Google's word2vec:
-First download pre-trained word2vec (SGNS) type vectors, then sum up all type vectors that co-occur with the word use, using the words inverse document frequency as weight, since it improves the result.
+First download pre-trained word2vec (SGNS) type vectors, then sum up all type vectors that co-occur with the word use.

 3. Pretrained token vectors from BERT:
 First download pre-trained BERT model, feed it with sentences and then extract token vectors.